NicoleChant/BMMB_852/Week5/README.md

 bash pipeline_week4.sh <your_accession_id>
 ```

-Before running make sure to have wgsim installed.
+Before running make sure to have wgsim installed and remove any directory named *reads/* because this is where the
+read simulations will be stored.
 On linux you can use:

 ```
 sudo apt-get install samtools